 Inspector Montalbano first appeared on British TV screens in 1999, and, way back then, there was no way of telling that he would prove to be such an enormous success and a massive influence on the tourist trade of a hitherto relative backwater on the island of Sicily

 .
-Nowadays, everyone has heard of him and everyone wants to visit the area of south eastern Sicily
+Nowadays, everyone has heard of Inspector Montalbano and everyone wants to visit the area of south eastern Sicily

-to experience their own Inspector Montalbano Holidays, in the hopes of catching a glimpse of the main man, or getting involved in a little bit of mystery in the narrow streets and alley ways of the fascinating towns where filming takes place.
+.
+Maybe in the hope of catching a glimpse of Montalbano himself, or getting involved in a little bit of mystery in the narrow streets and alleyways of the fascinating towns where filming takes place.

 , but now blossoming on the tourist trail.
-Salvo often visits Mafia boss Baduccio Sinagra at his palatial home - Donnafugata Castle is that wonderful building!
-Dating back to the 17th century but with much alteration over the years, it is set in rolling countryside and features giant carob trees.
+Salvo often visits Mafia boss Baduccio Sinagra at his palatial home.
+You can visit it yourself on your holiday in Sicily, but in reality it is Donnafugata Castle!
+Dating back to the 17th century but with much alteration over the years, it is set in rolling countryside surrounded by giant carob trees.
 There is an excellent restaurant next door and a particularly noteworthy gelateria within the walls!